Home » Hawaii Travel Tips » Best Things to Do » Oahu Surfing On The North Shore: What You Need to Know

 Borrow a Surfing Board

-There are so many boards on the North Shore, after years and years of locals and visitors free surfing, as well as the fifty years of surf competitions.
+There are so many boards on the North Shore, after years and years of locals and visitors free surfing, as well as fifty years of surf competitions.
 Many of these surfboards are still on the North Shore, usually left under people’s houses.

 There is a good chance that wherever you stay there will be a board there for you to use, or someone nearby who will be happy to lend you a board.
 It is a bit of a chance, but you’re likely of a good outcome.